Marmon-Herrington: History

 Marmon-Herrington also made multi-stop delivery vans and passenger vehicles.
-The company designed a military armoured vehicle which could be constructed on a commercial truck chassis.
-The design was taken up by South Africa in 1938, the result of which became known as the Marmon-Herrington Armoured Car, which was used by British and Commonwealth armies in the North Africa Campaign.
+The company designed a military armored vehicle which could be constructed on a commercial truck chassis.
+The design was taken up by South Africa in 1938, the result of which became known as the Marmon-Herrington armoured car, which was used by British and Commonwealth armies in the North Africa Campaign.

 During World War II the British were looking for a purpose-built airborne light tank to replace the Tetrarch light tank but decided not to produce the tank in Britain due to a lack of production capacity.
 Instead, the American government was approached with a request that it produce a replacement for the Tetrarch.
 This request was made by the British Air Commission in Washington, D.C., with a proposal calling for a tank of between 9 MT and 10 MT to be developed, this being the maximum weight the War Office had decided could be carried by current glider technology.
 The United States Ordnance Department was given the task of developing the proposed tank, and in turn, requested designs from three American companies: General Motors, J. Walter Christie and Marmon-Herrington.
 The design offered by Christie in mid-1941 was rejected as it failed to meet the specified size requirements, as was a modified design the company produced in November.
 At a conference in May 1941, the Ordnance Department chose the Marmon-Herrington design and requested that the company produce a prototype tank, which was completed in late 1941; it was designated the Light Tank T9 (Airborne) by the company and the Ordnance Department and later designated M22.

-The company also manufactured airport fire trucks, like the Marmon Herrington MB-1 and Marmon Herrington MB-5.
-They were mainly used by the military, like the U.S Air Force and U.S. Navy.
+The company also manufactured airport fire trucks, like the Marmon-Herrington MB-1 and Marmon-Herrington MB-5.
+They were mainly used by the military, like the U.S Army Air Force and U.S. Navy.
 Post-War civilian adaptations, known as "Brush Breakers", were also produced.